bedwards254/born-digital-bootcamp/docs/creatingBags.rst

 Before you begin:
 -----------------

 * This workflow uses tools stored in Windows.
-If necessary, restart the Digital Archives Lab workstation and boot to the Windows hard drive. :ref:`You can find instructions on how to do this here. <BC_Windows.rst>`
+If necessary, restart the Digital Archives Lab workstation and boot to the Windows hard drive.
+You can find instructions on how to do this :ref:`here <BC_Windows>`.
 * Ensure that the Digital Archives Lab workstation is not connected to the Internet by unplugging the ethernet cable.

 ---------------